isomerpages/cda-corp/_diseases-for-public/T to Z/Tuberculosis.md

 and care programme aimed at protecting the people of Singapore from the disease.
 It was launched by the Ministry of Health in 1997 to further its vision of a TB-free Singapore with people-centred care.</p>
-<p>&nbsp;NTBP is led by the Communicable Diseases Agency (CDA), which uses
+<p>NTBP is led by the Communicable Diseases Agency (CDA), which uses a multi-pronged
-a multi-pronged approach to control TB.
-This approach includes prompt diagnosis and management of the disease; effective contact tracing and screening;
-community engagement to raise public awareness; strengthening partnerships;
-and implementing sustainable strategies.</p>
+approach to control TB.
+This approach includes prompt diagnosis and management of the disease; effective contact tracing and screening; community engagement to raise public awareness; strengthening partnerships; and implementing sustainable strategies.</p>
 <p>More information about NTBP <a href="/for-professional/ntbp/about-ntbp/" rel="noopener noreferrer nofollow" target="_blank">here</a><u>.</u>
 </p>
 <p></p>